-2 Footnote no longer applicable.

-3 The Motor Vehicle Dealers Act 1973 s.
+2 The Motor Vehicle Dealers Act 1973 s.
 40 did not come into operation and was repealed by the Motor Vehicle Dealers Amendment Act 2002 s.
 62.

-4 The Business Licensing Amendment Act 1995 s.
+3 The Business Licensing Amendment Act 1995 s.
 38 is a transitional provision that is of no further effect.